c3lang/c3-web/src/content/docs/references/docs/specification.md

 | @used         | all except call and initializer/finalizers                                        |
 | @weak         | fn, globals, constants                                                            |
 | @winmain      | fn                                                                                |

+#### @deprecated

+Takes an optional constant string.
+If the node is in use, print the deprecation and add the optional string if present.

+#### @optional

+Marks an *interface* method as optional, and so does not need to be implemented by a conforming type.

+#### @winmain

+Marks a `main` function as a win32 winmain function, which is the entrypoint for a windowed application on Windows.
+This allows the main function to take a different set of arguments than usual.

+#### @callconv

+`@callconv` can be used with a function or a call.
+It takes a constant string which is either "veccall", "stdcall" or "cdecl".
+If more than one `@callconv` is applied to a function or call, the last one takes precedence.

 ### User defined attributes